 There are more than 95 million posts shared on Instagram every single day — in the feed alone — so you can imagine how much higher that figure would be if it included Instagram Stories data.
-In fact, in the 3 years since Instagram Stories launched, Instagram usage has doubled.
-It’s simply a fact at this point that the amount of content being shared each day is increasing, making it harder and harder to stand out on the channel and garner engagement.
+In fact, in the eight years since Instagram Stories launched, Instagram usage has doubled.
+The simple fact that the amount of content shared increases each day, means it’s harder for brands to stand out and garner engagement.

 Since the Instagram algorithm is ruled by engagement, this is where brands should start if they want to grow, drive sales, and build meaningful connections with their audiences.
 The level of engagement your content receives plays a role in your visibility in the feed, so it should be a key focus to grow the amount of interaction you receive on each post.
-It’s the classic notion of the chicken and egg —except we’re talking about reach and engagement.
+It’s the classic notion of the chicken and egg — but for social, it’s reach and engagement.

-But all this begs the question, what are people engaging with?
-We dug into the data and found six high-level trends that are driving engagement for many beauty brands.
+So, what do people engage with?
+We dug into the data and found six high-level trends that are driving engagement for many beauty brands:

-You might already be posting these types of images and videos on your brand’s feed, and while that’s great, industry macro trends won’t necessarily perform with every unique audience.
+You might already post these types of images and videos on your brand’s feed, and while that’s great, industry macro trends won’t necessarily perform with every unique audience.
 So an important question still remains — what trends visually resonate with your community?

-There is such a thing as data-backed creative genius, and it is possible for data and creativity to coexist in wonderfully productive partnership.
+There is such a thing as a data-backed creative genius, and it is possible for data and creativity to coexist in a wonderfully productive partnership.
 It’s called Vision.

 Vision is Dash Hudson’s visual intelligence technology which can see images much like we do.
-It’s with this technology that we can empower you with the most impactful insights for visual content you’ve ever come across.
+With this technology, your team is empowered with the most impactful insights for visual content you’ve ever come across.
 Vision can identify engaging trends and show you areas of opportunity within your content strategy.
 Because every brand and every audience is different, Vision’s algorithms are unique too.
-Vision learns what your audience likes about specific elements of your content in real-time.
-This means that you can identify the micro and macro trends that are resonating with your unique customer.
+Vision learns what your audience likes about specific elements of your content in real time.
+This means that you can identify the micro and macro trends that resonate with your unique, human customers.

-Insight like this gives you the chance to welcome a little assistance when it comes to scrutinizing each and every image from a campaign shoot, or deciding which image to put first on a carousel.
-While you’re saving time on everyday decision making, you can spend more time planning your global media strategy, engaging with your audience, or honing your brand ambassador program.
+Insight like this gives you extra security and insight when it comes to scrutinizing each and every image from a campaign shoot, or deciding which image to put first on a carousel.
+While you save time on everyday decision-making, you can spend more time planning your global media strategy, engaging with your audience, or honing your brand ambassador program.